-Every organisation that is awarded the Great Place to Work® Certified label receives the logo, a certificate and a media toolkit to communicate about their certification both internally and externally.
+- Every organisation awarded the Great Place to Work® Certificate receives the logo, a certificate, and a media toolkit to communicate about their certification internally and externally.
 They also get a place on our website and a post on our Social Media channels.
-Every month we also pay attention to all certified organisations of the past month.
 This label is primarily designed to be used as a tool in the organisation's labour market communication immediately after publication.

-The media attention for the exclusive Best Workplace™ label is higher in percentage terms than the media attention given to the Great Place to Work® Certified label.
-A part from the services mentioned above (logo, website, social media, merchandising, media toolkit, …) our media partner Jobat Media (Mediahuis) dedicates one issue of Mark Magazine to the Best Workplaces™, our research partner Vlerick Business School sends out a press release and the evening of the Best Workplaces award event receives a lot of media attention.
+- The media attention for the exclusive Best Workplace™ label is higher in percentage terms than the media attention given to the Great Place to Work® Certificate.
+Apart from the services mentioned above (logo, website, social media, media toolkit, …), our media partner Jobat Media (Mediahuis) dedicates one issue of the ‘Go For Happy Magazine’ to the Best Workplaces™, and our research partner Vlerick Business School sends out a press release and the evening of the Best Workplaces award event receives a lot of media attention.

 Is your organisation a Great Place to Work®?

-We recognise good employers all over the world with the labels Great Place to Work® Certified™ and Best Workplaces™.
-The strict criteria and the combined perspectives of both the employees and the organisation make this recognition unique.
+We recognise good employers worldwide with the labels Great Place to Work® Certified™ and Best Workplaces™.
+The strict criteria make this recognition unique.

-Find out how you can be certified too!
+Find out how you can be recognised too!

 Didn't find the answer you were looking for?